-When it comes to trusted brands, customers are like moths to lightbulbs — they will flood in droves to a company that is known for being trustworthy and they won’t mind spending slightly more than average with them.
+When it comes to trusted brands, customers are drawn in like moths to lightbulbs — they come in droves and, if they’re impressed, they don’t mind spending slightly more than average on your products.

-There is one thing that can help you stand out in such a saturated market – your customers’ trust.
-Make sure that you are the most trustworthy lightbulb in the room so that everyone buzzes around your brand.
+However, there is one thing that can help your brand stand out — your customers’ trust.
+By ensuring you’re the brightest (and most trustworthy) lightbulb in the room, you can really get a buzz going around your brand.

 6 Steps to Becoming a Trusted Brand

 Even if you’re only in the early stages of establishing your brand, you should have some form of content on your website.
 Be it blog posts or an About Us page, it’s important to provide your customers with transparency — a key step to building a trusted brand.